LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/index.md

 of your application behavior for free.
 Statecharts can be visualized via the [statechart-editor](/editor) and you will have an easier time to understand components and user-flows by looking at them.

-Visalizing statecharts also gives you the opportunity to communicate about behavior with other stakeholders - designers, product-owners and fellow developers.
+**Visalizing statecharts also gives you the opportunity to communicate about behavior with other stakeholders** - designers, product-owners and fellow developers.
 Because you are modeling behavior explicitly with an executable statechart in your code there is now **always up-to-date documentation** of how components and other parts of your app behave.

 You can step through your behavior with the bundled [statechart-editor](/editor) and have discussions about how your application behaves based on a visual language that everyone understands.

-## Statecharts and computed properties
-Ember.js components

 ## ember-statecharts vs. ember-concurrency